Ladies of the Sea Coaching Regatta

 Brittne fell in love with Pilates early in her life when she found that by utilising it for injury rehabilitation she was able to stay competitive in gymnastics, ski racing and dance.
 Her Pilates experience now spans over 30 years having trained in physio clinics and studios from Colorado to NYC, London and Sydney.
 She has learned that true Pilates not only has the power to heal through movement but also prevent future injuries, enable optimal athletic performance and benefit overall health and wellness.
 Discover for yourself on Saturday and Sunday mornings at 7.15am.

-Past Results - Ladies Of The Sea
+Past Results - Ladies Of The Sea - Private

 Past Events